 - Urban Studies

 This change means the program can better tailor its offerings to allow students to complete concentrations in one of these three areas.
 Program requirements for each concentration will be available in the Fall 2014 calendar.
-In the meantime, please email GeogInfo@ufv.ca or the Department Head Michelle Rhodes at email@example.com if you'd like more information on concentration requirements.
+In the meantime, please email GeogInfo@ufv.ca or the Department Head - Lynn Kirkland Harvey at firstname.lastname@example.org if you'd like more information on concentration requirements.

 Students who entered the program by or before Winter 2014 can continue to complete one of the 4 concentrations in place until September 2014 (Environmental Studies, International Studies, Physical Geography, and Urban Studies).

 New First-Year Physical Geography Programming, and GEOG 103

 Geography 103: The Physical Environment will run for the first time in September 2014.
 This course is designed to introduce students to the different fields of physical geography, namely climatology, geomorphology, and biogeography.
 GEOG 103 will meet the lab science requirement in Arts and Business programs.

 GEOG 103 will replace most sections of GEOG 101: Weather and Climate and GEOG 102: Evolution of the Earth's Surface.
 Students will be able to use GEOG 103 to enter into any 200-level Physical Geography course (GEOG 201, 202, 219).

 GEOG 116: Introduction to Geology will still be offered in winter terms.
 GEOG 101 and GEOG 102 will likely be phased out in 2-3 years.
 Students needing to repeat GEOG 101 or GEOG 102 are strongly encouraged to do so in summer 2014 or during the 2014-15 academic year.